SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 ## Recommended investigations workflow

-To most efficiently use the app to address security concerns, we recommend the following workflow:
+To most efficiently use the solution to address security concerns, we recommend the following workflow:
 1. Look at the [Risk Overview](#risk-overview-dashboard) dashboard to get an overall picture of the security posture of your environment.
 Pivot or browse to other dashboards to see details in each area.
 1. Look at activity displayed in the [Active Threats](#active-threats-dashboards) dashboards to find issues that need immediate attention.
 1. View the [Security Control Failures](#security-control-failures-dashboard) dashboard to find areas that are identified as failing to meet compliance requirements, and therefore possibly pose a security risk.